 To give you an example, when using Apple Maps and listening to a podcast at the same time, the Dynamic Island keeps the podcast accessible via small square of artwork, while Apple Maps updates each step of your route in a larger bubble — see the image above.

 This is just one of many examples.
-Dynamic Island works best with Apple’s own apps at the moment, but we’ll see support being added to loads of third-party apps soon.
+While the Dynamic Island works best with Apple’s own apps, support is increasing and should eventually become commonplace.

 Apple iPhone 14 alternatives

-If you want to stay in Apple’s camp, the only alternative to the Apple iPhone 14 series is last year’s iPhone 13 series (from $599).
+If you want to stay in Apple’s camp, the only comparable alternative to the iPhone 14 series is last year’s iPhone 13 series (from $699.99 at Best Buy).
 You still get high-end specs, great cameras, and great software support at a lower price point.
-You are giving up the Dynamic Island, the always-on display, and the faster chipset available in the iPhone 14 Pro models, though, as well as an improved camera system.
+You are giving up the Dynamic Island, always-on display, and faster chipset available in 14 Pro models, as well as an improved camera system.

 When it comes to Android, the choices are plentiful.
-The best alternative for most would be the Galaxy S22 series (from $799), which offers plenty of upgrades over the iPhone 14 phones.
-You get faster charging, bigger batteries, and the addition of the S Pen if you opt for the S22 Ultra.
-However, the software promise isn’t as good as what you get with Apple, as you’re limited to four years of OS updates instead of six.
+The best alternative for most would be the Galaxy S23 series (from $799 at Amazon) which offers plenty of upgrades over the iPhone 14 range.
+You get faster charging, bigger batteries, and the addition of the S Pen if you opt for the S23 Ultra.